 Cille has worked with and for children most of her life, teaching grades from Pre-K to college level, and working as a Child Development Specialist and Resource Consultant for the State of Texas.
 Cille received her M.Ed from the University of Texas at El Paso, and is a National Training Institute Child Care Health Consultant and trainer.

-Assistant Professor, James Madison University
+Associate Professor, James Madison University